Douglas County DUI Court Process

 3. Trial (If No Plea Deal)

-• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence of your driving behavior, field sobriety test results, and breathalyzer or blood test results.
+- What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
+This often involves presenting evidence of your blood alcohol content (BAC) or field sobriety test results.

 Penalties for DUI in Douglas County, GA